-In a heavy pot, heat the milk and stock on the stove and then add white pepper, fresh parsley and salt, if needed.
-In a separate heavy pot melt the butter and add the minced celery.
+For the croquette batter: In a heavy pot, heat the milk and chicken stock on the stove and then add the white pepper, fresh parsley and salt, if needed.
+In a separate heavy pot, melt the butter and add the minced celery.
 Stir in the flour and cook for 3 minutes.
 Pour in the hot milk and stock and stir until thickened and smooth.
 Fold in the chicken meat and allow to cool.

-Shape 3 ounce portions of croquette batter in the shape of a cone and place on a tray lined with waxed paper.
-Next make an egg wash from the eggs, milk and salt.
-Dip the croquettes in the egg wash then into flour and let stand a few minutes.
-Finish breading by dipping the croquettes back into the egg wash and then rolling in bread crumbs.
+Breading the croquettes: Shape 3 ounce portions of croquette batter in the shape of a cone and place on a tray lined with waxed paper.
+Next make an egg wash from the milk, eggs and salt.
+Dip the croquettes in the egg wash and then into the flour and let stand a few minutes.
+Finish breading by dipping the croquettes back in the egg wash and then rolling in breadcrumbs.

-Melt the butter in a 1 or 2 quart saucepan, and stir in the flour.
+For the chicken gravy: Melt the butter in a 1- or 2-quart saucepan, and stir in the flour.
 Pour in the stock and whisk until smooth.
-Bring to a boil, reduce heat and cook for 20 minutes.
-Add the fresh parsley, white pepper and salt, to taste (if fresh stock was used).
+Bring to a boil, reduce the heat and cook for 20 minutes.
+Add the fresh parsley, white pepper and salt, to taste, (if fresh stock was used).

-Fry the croquettes in a pot with salad oil or liquid shortening, heated to 350 degrees F, until golden brown (2 to 3 minutes).
+Cooking the croquettes: Fry the croquettes in a pot with salad oil or liquid shortening, heated to 350 degrees F, until golden brown, 2 to 3 minutes.
 Drain well and blot on paper towels.
 Place on a bed of mashed potatoes and top each croquette with chicken gravy.